G-Core/FastEdge-mcp-server/README.md

 ### FastEdge Application Development

 - **get-fastedge-context** - Get comprehensive FastEdge development context and patterns for coding assistance
-- **scaffold-fastedge-project** - Create a new FastEdge project from templates (http-base, http-react, http-react-hono, cdn-base)
+- **scaffold-fastedge-project** - Create a new FastEdge project from templates.
 - **list-fastedge-templates** - List all available FastEdge templates with descriptions, languages, and application types

 ### FastEdge Binary Management